George Eliot

 Mary Ann Evans (22 November 1819 – 22 December 1880; alternatively Mary Anne or Marian), known by her pen name George Eliot, was an English novelist, poet, journalist, translator, and one of the leading writers of the Victorian era.
-She wrote seven novels: Adam Bede (1859), The Mill on the Floss (1860), Silas Marner (1861), Romola (1862–63), Felix Holt, the Radical (1866), Middlemarch (1871–72) and Daniel Deronda (1876).
+She wrote seven novels: Adam Bede (1859), The Mill on the Floss (1860), Silas Marner (1861), Romola (1862–1863), Felix Holt, the Radical (1866), Middlemarch (1871–1872) and Daniel Deronda (1876).
 Like Charles Dickens and Thomas Hardy, she emerged from provincial England; most of her works are set there.
-Her works are known for their realism, psychological insight, sense of place and detailed depiction of the countryside.
+Her works are known for their realism, psychological insight, sense of place, and detailed depiction of the countryside.
 Middlemarch was described by the novelist Virginia Woolf as "one of the few English novels written for grown-up people" and by Martin Amis and Julian Barnes as the greatest novel in the English language.

+Scandalously and unconventionally for the era, she lived with the married George Henry Lewes as his conjugal partner, from 1854 to 1878, and called him her husband.
+He remained married to his wife, Agnes Jervis, and supported their children, even after Jervis left him to live with another man and have children with him.
+In May 1880, eighteen months after Lewes's death, George Eliot married her long-time friend John Cross, a man much younger than her, and changed her name to Mary Ann Cross.

 Life

 Early life and education

-Mary Ann Evans was born in Nuneaton, Warwickshire, England.
-She was the third child of Robert Evans (1773–1849) and Christiana Evans (née Pearson, 1788–1836), the daughter of a local mill-owner.
-She spelled her name differently at different times: Mary Anne was the spelling used by her father for the baptismal record and she uses this spelling in her earliest letters.
-Within her family, however, it was spelled Mary Ann.
-By 1852, she had changed to Marian, but she reverted to Mary Ann in 1880 after she married John Cross.
-Mary Ann Cross (George Eliot) appears on her memorial stone.

-Her full siblings were Christiana, known as Chrissey (1814–59), Isaac (1816–1890), and twin brothers who died a few days after birth in March 1821.
-She also had a half-brother, Robert Evans (1802–64), and half-sister, Frances "Fanny" Evans Houghton (1805–82), from her father's previous marriage to Harriet Poynton (1780-1809).
-Her father Robert Evans, of Welsh ancestry, was the manager of the Arbury Hall Estate for the Newdigate family in Warwickshire, and Mary Ann was born on the estate at South Farm.
-In early 1820 the family moved to a house named Griff House, between Nuneaton and Bedworth.
+Mary Ann Evans was born in Nuneaton, Warwickshire, England, at South Farm on the Arbury Hall estate.
+She was the third child of Robert Evans (1773–1849), manager of the Arbury Hall estate, and Christiana Evans (née Pearson, 1788–1836), daughter of a local mill-owner.
+Her full siblings were: Christiana, known as Chrissey (1814–1859), Isaac (1816–1890), and twin brothers who died a few days after birth in March 1821.
+She also had a half-brother, Robert Evans (1802–1864), and half-sister, Frances "Fanny" Evans Houghton (1805–1882), from her father's previous marriage to Harriet Poynton (1780–1809).
+In early 1820, the family moved to a house named Griff House, between Nuneaton and Bedworth.